b-marie/brittanyellichblog/content/content/6-code-reviews/index.md

 ### Benefits

+* Ensure code meets whatever standards your team has
+* Makes sure the solution does what it's supposed to do
+* Verifies that the code is understandable by other engineers
 * Spot-checking a coworker's work for errors
 * Learning new ways to solve problems
 * Breaking down silos within your domain by sharing knowledge
+* They can be a good way to collaborate with your team on a design

 ### Things to Look For